carl2087/life-sort-task-app/README.md

 ### Navbar dropdown menu

-The Navbar drowdown menu is available on all screen sizes and has links to create a task in each category.
+The Navbar dropdown menu is available on all screen sizes and has links to create a task in each category.

 Navbar dropdown menu: